 Here are some great tips to keep in mind when preparing an elderly person to move into a new residence.

 Preparation & Choice

 Experts say that one of the chief causes of anxiety for older adults is the perception that they are losing control of their own lives as they age.
 Most seniors have spent their adult years as capable, responsible people and it can be a very difficult transition when having to face becoming reliant on others to help make big decisions like moving.

 Should you find yourself having a conversation with an older loved one about the prospect of changing residences, be prepared for the possibility of fierce objection, at least initially.
 Give your senior a chance to reach the conclusion themselves that a move is in their best interest.
 In addition, as much as possible, give the older person as much control in the decision making process.
 Having their cooperation and enthusiasm for this next step in their lives will go a long way toward making a move an enjoyable experience for them.

 Plan, Plan, Plan

 When an older person moves, it is usually to a smaller residence.
 This is known as downsizing.
 Since this will involve getting rid of unneeded furniture or other belongings, it is very important to know what your loved one will need in the new home.
-Make an inventory of all of their possessions and be sure to include them in the decision making process.
+Make an inventory of all of their possessions or heirlooms and be sure to include them in the decision making process.
 It is also a great idea to go to the new residence before the move and determine what items will work best in each room.